flanagansteve/LC-Tool-Frontend/README.md

 FAQ: <br>

 in src/pages/bank/BankLCAppPage.js: <br>
-https://peaceful-journey-01245.herokuapp.com/https://hts.usitc.gov/api/search?query=${value} is the endpoint to grab the hts code/description based on search parameters from the government server (ask Rohil about heroku server details/credentials) <br>
+- https://peaceful-journey-01245.herokuapp.com/https://hts.usitc.gov/api/search?query=${value} is the endpoint to grab the hts code/description based on search parameters from the government server (ask Rohil about heroku server details/credentials) <br>
-Forms Using Formik API (visit [](https://formik.org/)) for more details <br>
+- Forms Using Formik API (visit [](https://formik.org/)) for more details <br>
+- Questions for The Application coming from `/bank/${match.params.bankid}/digital_app/` endpoint, NOT the values.py file <br>

+in src/pages/bank/feeds: <br>
+- Different feeds for Banks based on Live LCs/Applications/Both as Issuers and Advisors